kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

 As discussed, KEMTLS generally uses a common set of messages for implicit authentication and key confirmation: Certificate and KEMCiphertext.

-The computations for the Authentication messages all uniformly take the following inputs:
+The computations for the Authentication messages take the following inputs:

 -  The certificate and authentication key to be used.
 -  A Handshake Context consisting of the set of messages to be included in the